 The best way is to buy Bitcoin & exchange them for Ripple.

-- Changelly & ShapeShift are two popular websites to exchange BTC (or other cryptocurrencies) for XRP.
+- Changelly is a popular website to exchange BTC (or other cryptocurrencies) for XRP.
 Personally, I’m a big fan of Changelly.

-- Another method is to use an exchange like Poloneix & buy XRP using Bitcoin or USD.
+- Another method is to use an exchange like Binance & buy XRP using Bitcoin or USD.

-- You can also buy XRP from Bitstamp.
+- You can also buy XRP from Bitfinex and Bitstamp

-- Other exchanges which support buying Ripple are Kraken, Coinone (Korean), Bitso, and Coincheck.
+- Other exchanges which support buying Ripple are Kraken, Coinone (Korean), Koinex (India), Bitso, and Coincheck.

 Once you have finalized the way you want to get XRP, the next thing to figure out is where to store them.